mgarcia01752/PyPNM/docs/api/fast-api/file-manager/file-manager-api.md

 2. Query the list of files by MAC address.
 3. Download single files or archive groups (MAC or operation-wide).
 4. Optionally invoke analysis on a specific transaction.
+5. Use the hexdump endpoint for low-level inspection of any stored PNM file.

 ## Endpoints